kavirtudez/dove-quiz/README.md

     *   Based on your comprehensive answers, we\'ll unveil your unique hair/skin persona and recommend a curated list of Dove shampoos, conditioners, and soaps designed just for you!
     *   Discover your "Dream Strands" and achieve glowing skin with Dove.

+4.  **Tita Glow AI Chatbot**:
+    *   Chat with our friendly AI assistant "Tita Glow" for personalized hair and skin care advice.
+    *   Get detailed information about Dove products best suited for your specific needs.
+    *   Ask questions about hair care tips, skin care routines, and Dove product recommendations.
+    *   Receive expert advice in a conversational, engaging format with a personal touch.
+    *   Access Tita Glow through the chat button available on any page of the application.

 ## How It Works (Focus on the Quiz)

 1.  **Start the Quiz**: Navigate to the "Quiz" section from the homepage or navigation bar.